 Reading is always important within and beyond the sphere of work.
-Aside from expanding our knowledge and enhancing our critical thinking skills, I also believe that it makes us more creative - a value important to me both on a personal level, and in my role as Brand Marketing Lead at AKÏN.
+Aside from expanding our knowledge and enhancing our critical thinking skills, we also believe that it makes us more creative — a value important to us both on a personal level, and in our role as integrated Brand Marketers at AKIN.

 Yet, with an infinite number of digital publications or newsletters to subscribe to, and so little ‘free time’ in a day to read them all, where should one start?